What can past tournaments reveal about how the 2026 FIFA World Cup might unfold? Do World Cup winners emerge by chance or by choice?

 What have World Cup winners historically looked like?

-To understand what World Cup winners have historically looked like, it is essential to understand the World Football Elo Ratings system.
-Originally developed by Arpad Elo for chess and later adapted for soccer, the model updates after every match based on opponent strength, match importance, home-field advantage, and goal differential to track changes in team strength over time.
+To understand what World Cup winners have looked like in the past, it is important to understand the World Football Elo Ratings system.
+Elo measures team strength and updates after every match based on opponent quality, match importance, and game result, allowing teams to be tracked over time.

-These momentum periods can be understood as build-up phases: extended stretches in which a national team experiences sustained long-term growth despite short-term fluctuations in form, environment, or results.
+These momentum periods can be viewed as build-up phases: extended stretches of sustained growth despite short-term fluctuations in form or results.
 Some develop gradually over nearly a decade, like Germany from 2003 to 2013, while others accelerate rapidly within a single cycle, like Argentina from 2018 to 2021.

-This pattern is best illustrated by the four most recent World Cup champions: Spain, Germany, France, and Argentina.
-Each built sustained momentum before converting it into a tournament peak.
-Notably, all improved by roughly 180 to 210 Elo points during their build-up phase and entered the tournament with Elo ratings between 1975 and 2105 at the end of the preceding year, establishing a consistent range associated with recent champions.
+This pattern is evident in the four most recent World Cup champions: Spain, Germany, France, and Argentina.
+Each built sustained momentum before peaking at the tournament, improving roughly 180 to 210 Elo points and entering the World Cup within a 1975 to 2105 rating range.

 How do today's contenders shape up?